 When it comes to your vacation, you can designate your dream trip as a goal and let Simple automatically save up money toward the journey.
 You can choose to set aside a big chunk or add a little bit over time as your income allows.
 Simple’s app lets you easily track your progress.

 Earn your way to free travel with these clever credit card tricks.

 Taking a trip doesn’t have to mean losing track of your budget.
 Trail Wallet, which is only available for iOS, is dedicated to keeping your budget in line when you travel.
 It lets you quickly log your expenses, big and small, by category while you’re on-the-go.
 You can set a daily budget to help you keep your spending under control.
 The colorful interface makes the charts easy to follow.
 Trail Wallet is free for the first 25 items but requires a $4.99 in-app purchase to track unlimited items.

-You have a goal: your dream vacation.
-You have a number in mind it will take to achieve it.
+You have a goal: your dream vacation, a new computer, or a home improvement project.
+You have a number in mind that it will take to achieve it.
 This is where an app like Digit comes in.
 Digit is more about saving than overall budgeting.
 It automates the process by monitoring your bank account and then automatically moving savings into a Digit account.
 It tracks your spending habits, income, and bills to determine how much can safely be socked away.

 You can dedicate some or all of that automated savings to your vacation budget.
 You can even name it something catchy to help keep you motivated, like “Hawaii Sun Fun” or “London Adventure.”
 Digit’s hands-off approach makes it easy to save up money over time.